ENCCS/gpu-programming/content/10-portable-kernel-models.rst

 - ``clang++ -fsycl -fsycl-targets=nvptx64-nvidia-cuda -Xsycl-target-backend=nvptx64-nvidia-cuda --offload-arch=sm_86 file.cpp`` for targeting CUDA 8.6 NVIDIA GPU,
 - ``clang++ -fsycl -fsycl-targets=amdgcn-amd-amdhsa -Xsycl-target-backend=amdgcn-amd-amdhsa --offload-arch=gfx90a`` for targeting GFX90a AMD GPU.

-hipSYCL
+AdaptiveCpp
-*******
+***********

-Using hipSYCL for NVIDIA or AMD GPUs also requires having CUDA or HIP installed first.
+Using AdaptiveCpp for NVIDIA or AMD GPUs also requires having CUDA or HIP installed first.
 Then ``syclcc`` can be used for compiling the code, specifying the target devices.
 For example, here is how to compile the program supporting an AMD and an NVIDIA device:

 - ``syclcc --hipsycl-targets='hip:gfx90a;cuda:sm_70' file.cpp``